Food CGMP Modernization — A Focus on Food Safety

 Another commenter wrote that "It is reasonable for FDA to expect food companies to maintain records needed to document adherence to CGMPs.
 This is current industry practice.
 Company management needs those records to assure itself that its GMP program is being followed...Although it is reasonable for FDA to proscribe (sic) what types of records the agency believes should be maintained by food companies, the companies themselves need the flexibility to decide how those records are kept and in what form...".
 This commenter went on to state that "The product would not become or be considered adulterated or misbranded due to any recordkeeping deficiencies per se....In this way, the remedial focus of the CGMP regulations should be on the adequacy of the CGMP program itself, not on the records alone."

 Another commenter wrote that it does "...not support expanding processing records access through modifications to the food GMPs.
 It is certainly understood that food companies are expected to maintain records to document their own adherence to GMPs; however, the statute does not authorize access to these same records by FDA investigators."

 One commenter stated that "...Manufacturing operations should be required not only to manufacture their products--and I'm quoting from 110 now--'under such conditions and controls as are necessary to minimize the potential for the growth of microorganisms or for the contamination of food' but also to document these controls.
 You have strong standards in the existing GMPs.
-What's missing is the recordkeeping component." back to the top
+What's missing is the recordkeeping component."

 Many commenters referred to the need for controls using language that is common to HACCP programs (e.g., "establish critical limits," and "risk-based assessment approach").